brahim-kellou/pdglint/README.md

 - Desktop app that tracks users' inputs in the background (taking into account the privacy of the user's inputs).
 - Adding statistics to users and monitor their progress.
+- Improve the model accuracy by getting more training data and/or creating a specific model using Azure Machine Learning.